 Song lyric analysis is something of a dark art in itself.
-Whole books on how to analyse lyrics have been written, but here, we will summarise the main things to think about when examining lyrical content.
+Whole books on how to analyse song lyrics have been written, but here, we will summarise the main things to think about when examining lyrical content.

-In this article we will convey how to analyse lyrics in a meaningful and constructive way, that will ultimately inform your own songwriting.
+In this article we will convey how to analyse song lyrics in a meaningful and constructive way, that will ultimately inform your own songwriting.

 Sound good to you?
 Let’s get started.